Will becoming wealthy turn you into a greedy, entitled jerk?

 Here were the big picture findings:

 → As a person’s wealth increases, their feelings of compassion and empathy go down.

-→ As a person’s wealth increases, their feelings of entitledness and self-interest increases.
+→ As a person’s wealth increases, their feelings of entitlement and self-interest increase.

-→ As a person’s wealth increases, they care more about their personal ambitions and success and considered their own personal endeavors to be more important than the interests of those around them
+→ As a person’s wealth increases, they care more about their personal ambitions and success.
+They consider their own personal endeavors to be more important than the interests of those around them.

 Does this study actually justify those people’s with the opinion that wealth makes you a jerk?

 As a financial coach, I don’t think this is the case.

 If you believe that having money makes you a bad person, how do you think that’s impacting you today with the choices you make?
 It might be totally subconscious to refuse bringing more money into your life, have more money in savings, or become wealthy.
 But the thing is no one sets out wanting to be bad, and if having money makes you bad, it’s also reasonable to think that we can reject these traits.

 So what if you shifted your beliefs about wealth to this?